JuanjoFR/langchain-classification/README.md

 ## Video Demonstration

-Watch the video below to see an example usage of the app, translating a phrase into multiple languages:
+Watch the video below to see an example usage of the app:

 ## Technologies Used